Message Board

 PRINTABLE PDF

-4. BOAT INSURANCE: During the official practice and competition days of any Federation tournament, contestants may not operate a boat unless that contestant has submitted documented proof of a minimum of $300,000 boating liability insurance to the tournament director.
+4. BOAT INSURANCE: During the official practice and competition days of any Federation tournament, contestants may not operate a boat unless that contestant has submitted documented proof of a minimum of $300,000 boating liability insurance to the Tournament Director.
 This documented proof must show an effective date and expiration date and must be received by the designated entry form deadline.
 If it should expire between the deadline and the tournament, also submit an updated document as soon as possible.

 5. SAFETY: Safe boating conduct must be observed at all times by all tournament competitors.
 Each competitor is required to properly wear a U.S. Coast Guard approved chest-type life preserver any time the combustion engine is operating.
 The preserver must be strapped, snapped, and/or zippered securely and maintained in that condition until the combustion engine is shut off.
-Also when the internal combustion engine is in operation, all participants shall be seated so that their feet are resting on the main floor of the boat.
+Also, when the internal combustion engine is in operation, all participants shall be seated so that their feet are resting on the main floor of the boat.
 Contestants are required to operate their boats at speeds, which would not be considered dangerous or excessive.

 6. TACKLE AND EQUIPMENT: Only artificial lures may be used, no “live bait” or “prepared bait” will be permitted, with the exception of pork strips, rinds, etc. Only one casting, spincasting or spinning rod (8-foot maximum length from butt to tip) and reel may be used at any one time.
 All other types are prohibited.
 Other rigs as specified above may be in the boat ready for use, however only one is permitted at any given time.
 All bass must be caught alive and in a conventional sporting manner.
 Trolling as a method of fishing is prohibited.
 Any net may be used to boat bass.
-(R- 02-02).

 7. HORSEPOWER: The horsepower of the outboard engine must be a minimum 25 HP and must not exceed the rating specified on the rating plate attached to each boat manufactured after November 1, 1972.
 Any boat manufactured prior to that date, must adhere to the ratings set by the U.S. Coast Guard for similar boats.
 Maximum motor size on any boat, regardless of U.S. Coast Guard ratings, shall not exceed 250 horsepower.
 The tournament staff will make final decisions whether a boat is overpowered or unsafe.
-(B-4/97)

 9. INSPECTION: Prior to each day’s start, each boat will have an inspection check by a tournament official and will be given a numbered paddle, which must remain in the boat until turned in each day at weigh-in.
 This paddle must be displayed at the request of tournament officials.
 A properly designated tournament official may approach or board any competitor’s boat at any time during official practice or tournament hours.

-11. TOURNAMENT WATERS: Fishing on the tournament waters is permitted anywhere except: within 50 yards of another competitors boat which was first anchored or secured in a fixed position with the trolling motor out of the water.
-No such boat shall permit selected competitors to fish within the 50-yard circle claimed by him, to the exclusion of another competitor.
+11. TOURNAMENT WATERS: Fishing on the tournament waters is permitted anywhere except: within 50 yards of another competitor’s boat which was first anchored or secured in a fixed position with the trolling motor out of the water.
+No such boat shall permit selected competitors to fish within the 50-yard circle claimed by him or her, to the exclusion of another competitor.
 Only that water open to ALL public fishing will be considered tournament waters.
 All angling must be done from the boat.
 Contestants must not depart from the boat to land fish.
 Boats must remain in tournament waters during the tournament day.
 Contestants must leave and return to official checkpoint by boat, both competitors must remain in the boat at all times, except in the case of dire emergency.
 In such an emergency, competitors may be removed from their boats to a boat operated by other competitors or a rescue boat so designated by tournament officials.
 Partners must remain together at all times, in sight of each other’s catch, in order for their catch on that day to be scored in the tournament.
-If a competitor must violate any of the above conditions due to an emergency, or any other reason approved by the tournament committee, his catch of that day will be weighed in at the weigh-in site and counted in the tournament.
-A tournament official or someone designated by the tournament committee will then take the place of the contestant leaving the boat, and the remaining contestant may go back to fishing with his observer.
-The contestant remaining will have sole control of the boat and fishing locations after the observer enters the boat.
-Trailering of boats during tournament hours is prohibited.
-(B-4/97)
+If a competitor must violate any of the above conditions due to an emergency, or any other reason approved by the tournament

 12. OFF LIMITS/ SPECIAL RULES: During official practice and tournament hours, a competitor may not have the assistance or advice of any one for the purpose of locating bass, nor consult a professional guide, state, or wildlife agency employee, Federation member, or any other person deemed a “local expert’ on these tournament waters by the tournament director, unless he/she is a contestant in the tournament.
 Contestants wishing to bring a boat across tournament waters from another site (campground, etc.) must obtain permission from the tournament director.
 Federation members, who are not contestants, are not allowed on tournament waters during the official practice or tournament hours.
 Any infraction of this rule will be disqualification of that individual from his/her next qualifying Federation tournament.
-(B-4/95, B-1/96, B-10/08)

 13. OFFICIAL CHECKPOINT: There shall be only one official point for check-out in the morning, and check-in in the afternoon, and this point shall be designated prior to the tournament.
 At the time of check-out, all competitors and their boats shall be in the full conformance with all rules set forth by the tournament committee; at check-in all boats shall identify themselves by means of the numbered paddle and proceed immediately to the designated weigh-in area.
 Partners must remain together with their paddle until weigh-in.